henryle-n/Web-Scraping-Challenge/README.md

     * <a href="./static/images/start_db.jpg">Click here</a> for an image demo.
 * Write the dictionary of all data (scrapped from _Step 1_) into MongoDB.

-### Step 3 - Build Data Query Application from MongoDB
+#### Step 3 - Build Data Query Application from MongoDB
 File name: **get_mars_data.py**
 * Utilize PyMongo to establish the connection to MongoDB.
 * Query data in MongoDB.
 * Prepare to send data back to Flask App.

-### Step 4 - Build Flask / HTML Application
+#### Step 4 - Build Flask App & Home Page
 File names: **application.py** & **index.HTML**
-* Build HTML template as the main webpage, formatted by CSS.
+* Build HTML template as the main webpage, formatted by CSS & Jinja codes embedded.
-* Build different ***@route*** to connect with previous python app for querying on the existing data or scraping for new data, then render all data into an HTML template
+* Build different RESTful APIs:

-### Step 5 - Start-up Procedure
+  * Render **index.html**.
-* For first time use, launch **load_mongo_db.py** to load the first time dataset
+  * Connect with previous Python apps for querying data and post on **HTML** template by **Jinja**.

-* Open and run **application.py** to pull data from MongoDB, render data with HTML as a template
+#### Step 5 - Start-up Procedure

-## Summary
+* For the first time use, launch **load_mongo_db.py** to get some data for MongoDB and webpage.
-* All data was successfully loaded / queried into MongoDB, no significant event occurs
+* Open and run **application.py**.

-* Three python files were built to split the codes into easier to read, troubleshoot, test, etc. when problems occur
+## 5. Summary
-* The challenging part is writing CSS file to work with Flask & HTML
+* All data was successfully loaded into MongoDB, no significant issue occurs while scrapping.
 * Pending on internet connection, several websites took a very long time to load or not loading at all.
-This causes errors or missing data as the website has not yet done redering  HTML / CSS files
+This caused errors or missing data as the website has not yet done redering & loading.
+Delay time was added to multiple places in program to allow browser to catch up.
 * Many nested **"if-elif-else"** were used to patch up issues associated with slow or invalid website to ensure application processed without hiccup.
-A better way to do it is utilized **"try / error"** block to lean codes and improve working speed
+A better way to do it is utilized **"try / error"** block to lean codes and improve working speed.